 Practice Areas

-San Diego Child Support Attorneys
+San Diego Child Support Attorney

 California’s cost of living is higher than that in most states; so when a couple divorces in our state, child support is a central issue.
 Divorce is often emotionally devastating for children.
 The unavoidable upset at a major alteration in family structure should not be compounded by a diminished quality of life.
 The goal of the law in California and our San Diego child support lawyers is to ensure that children do not become victims in a divorce.
 The expectation is that their lifestyle should, to the greatest extent possible, continue without major changes.